dojo-modeling/dojo-docs/dojo-api.md

 ## Working with Model Results

-Model results are stored in the [Causemos compliant format](./causemos-format.md).
+Model results are stored in the [Geotemporal format](./geotemporal-format.md).
 They can be interacted with conveniently using Python's Pandas library, or any other library used to process parquet.

 For example: